 Explore Roussillon the same way you would explore Gordes, with no plan and lots of wandering.
 Every street is a postcard waiting for you to walk into it.

-This village has inspired many artists and as a result.
-You can spy local artists capturing their painting of the day on the spot, and visit many galleries full of local treasures.
+This village has inspired many artists as a result.
+You can spy local artists capturing their paintings of the day on the spot, and visit many galleries full of local treasures.